basant0x01/lazyDB/README.md

 And Enjoy :)

-Maybe in future, we can use LazyDB as a site also.
+Maybe in future, we can use LazyDB without hosting locally

 ## Future concept's based on the upcomming version